What is Product Lifecycle Management (PLM)?

 • Inventory and cost data

 Inventory is nothing but the storeroom of any organization.
-Inventory data includes the number of products available, cost of the product.
-It also includes information related to tools, machines, the raw materials needed for manufacturing.
+Inventory data includes the number of products available, the cost of the product.
+It also includes information related to tools, machines, and the raw materials needed for manufacturing.

 Different Stakeholders Involved For Product Data